Social network analysis measures are a vital tool for understanding networks, often also known as graphs.

-Definition: Degree centrality assigns an importance score based purely on the number of links held by each node.
+Definition: Degree centrality assigns an importance score based simply on the number of links held by each node.

-What it tells us: How many direct, ‘one hop’ connections each node has to other nodes within the network.
+What it tells us: How many direct, ‘one hop’ connections each node has to other nodes in the network.

 When to use it: For finding very connected individuals, popular individuals, individuals who are likely to hold most information or individuals who can quickly connect with the wider network.